approov/quickstart-kmm-ktor/REFERENCE.md

 public static func fetchCustomJWT(_ payload: String) throws -> String
 ```

 This throws `ApproovException` (Android) or `NSError` (iOS) if there was a problem obtaining the custom JWT.
-This may require network access so may take some time to complete, and should not be called from the UI thread.
+This will require network access so may take some time to complete, and should not be called from the UI thread.